JiaweiZhuang/jiaweizhuang.github.io/posts/aws-hpc-guide.rst

 to :code:`~/.spack/linux/compilers.yaml` under the Intel compiler section.
 Otherwise you will see interesting linking errors when later building libraries with the Intel compiler [#intel-rpath]_.

-After those are all set, simple add :code:`%intel` to all :code:`spack install` commands, or set it as the default compiler [#spack-default-compiler]_.
+After those are all set, simple add :code:`%intel` to all :code:`spack install` commands to build new libraries with Intel.

 Build real applications -- example with WRF
 ===========================================